nadira789/OSProject/README.md

 ## Rules
 1. You are allowed to have **3 group** members. *Exception* is allowed **IFF (if and only if)** you are allowed to have 4 group members if you are a **multinational** or a **multigender** group.
 2. When you complete the project, make sure to submit the repository link of your cloned project.
 Make sure all the files are as what you aspect in your repository.
 3. Answer all questions in the **README.md**, in your own repository.
 Either use the online VSCode, terminal or github to edit.
-Answers are expected where you see __Fill answer here__.
+Answers are expected where you see __Github__.
 4. Learn how to use markdown. https://www.w3schools.io/file/markdown-introduction/

 ## Forking this OS project repository